camunda-community-hub/camunda-platform-7-keycloak/examples/sso-kubernetes/README.md

 * Activate ``nginx.ingress.kubernetes.io/ssl-redirect`` in your ingress service.
 * The Redirect URI within Keycloak's Camunda-Identity-Service Client should be ``/camunda/login/*``.

 Keep in mind that the included ``keycloak/deployment.yaml`` is only a test setup.
 Adapt to your own needs.
-For production I would strongly encourage you to setup your own realm and use Master only for administration purposes.

 After setting up your Keycloak server you can start the deployment of the showcase.